Rulebook (17th Edition)

 - The player with the most HP.

-- The player whose in-play minions' total combined levels is the highest.
+- The player whose on-field minions' total combined levels is the highest.

 - The player with the largest number of cards in their deck.